Cluster extensions

 The config-agent

-running in your cluster tracks new and updated extension resources on the Azure Arc-enabled Kubernetes resource.
+component that runs on your cluster tracks new and updated extension resources on the Azure Arc-enabled Kubernetes resource.
 The extensions-manager

 Both the config-agent